Julius Bergmann: Biography

-At the University of Göttingen and at the Humboldt University of Berlin, he devoted himself to mathematics and philosophy, was appointed to the chair of philosophy at the University of Königsberg in 1872, and three years later to a similar chair at the University of Marburg.
+At the University of Göttingen and at the Humboldt University of Berlin, he devoted himself to logic and philosophy.
+At Göttingen, he studied logic under Hermann Lotze.
+He was appointed to the chair of philosophy at the University of Königsberg in 1872, and three years later to a similar chair at the University of Marburg.

 Works

 Among his more important writings are: